Bigger hauls, fewer choices: How the pandemic has changed our grocery shopping habits forever

 “Esoteric things,” niche items for which retailers might have a hard time justifying shelf space, can have a much more avid audience online, says Daniel Lubetzky, founder of snack company Kind.

-Franklin Isaacson, founding partner of Coefficient Capital, a consumer package goods venture capital firm, likens online shopping to spearfishing, while in-store shopping is more akin to net fishing.
+Franklin Isacson, founding partner of Coefficient Capital, a consumer package goods venture capital firm, likens online shopping to spearfishing, while in-store shopping is more akin to net fishing.

 “If you go stand in the salty-snack aisle of Kroger, there is probably a sampling station.
 You pick up a bag, read the nutritional panel,” he says.
 “Whereas on Amazon, you’re typing in ‘Heinz ketchup.’
 You’re not going to discover Sir Kensington.
 People that buy groceries online tend to buy the brands that they know, the brands that have highest unprompted awareness.
 Seventy-five percent of repeat online shoppers start shopping in their previous basket, so if you’re a new brand it’s hard.”